DanielSmith1239/GoodreadsMaster/README.md

 $ scrapy crawl giveaway_bot -a username="***email_id***" -a password="***password***"
 ```

-This will start the bot with **User logging** in using the Email ID and password provided as arguments.
+This will start the bot with logging in using the Email ID and password provided as arguments.
 Once logged in,
-the *spider* will start, traversing through the Giveaway pages.
+the spider will start, traversing through the Giveaway pages.

 ### Features
   - Verbose Output during execution of Spider
   - Store the Entered Giveaways list in file : *EnteredGiveaways.txt*

   - When the Giveaway is being entered, the "*Also add this book to my to-read shelf.*" checkbox is un-ticked.
+    > Don't think this actually works, I might fix it at some point.

   - [Scrapy Settings](https://github.com/DanielSmith1239/GoodreadsMaster/blob/master/goodreads/settings.py):
     ```